SAP/devops-docker-images/cx-server-companion/life-cycle-scripts/README.md

 Usually, when running `cx-server`, the companion and Jenkins images are automatically pulled from Docker Hub.
 This is designed for simple usage, but if you've built the images yourself, it will overwrite your changes.
 To prevent this, set the environment variable `DEVELOPER_MODE` to _any_ value.

+Furthermore, if the developer mode (`DEVELOPER_MODE`) is switched on, you can also attach a remote debugging session to Jenkins.
+By default the port `5005` is exposed for this purpose.

 Run in developer mode on Bash
 ```bash